tooploox/tooploox.github.io/_posts/2015-05-15-sharing-with-android.markdown

 ### Intro

 I bet you had a moment, when you needed to share something from your app.
-And if you didn't, at some point of your adventure with app development for Android, you'll get to that point.
+And if you didn't, at some point of your adventure with Android development, you'll get to that point.

 There is bunch of rules, that one should keep in mind when sharing content, some of them are [described in Android training](http://developer.android.com/training/sharing/send.html), other in [Intent](http://developer.android.com/reference/android/content/Intent.html) class docs.